Need fresh thinking?

 If you operate a company with many locations, you’d be smart not to allow them to create and host their own websites.
 Consumers won’t know which represents your company correctly.
 A single website helps prevent brand dilution and makes sure search engines won’t ding you for duplicate language.

 Google (or Bing and Yahoo) operate much the same way.
 Fresh and relevant content on your website tells search engines that you are an authority in your industry, and that you’re real.
 You provide great service.
 You have awesome products.
 It seems clear that your company is exactly what people are searching for.
-Google responds with telling its “friends” by ranking you high.
+Google responds with telling its “friends” by ranking you high in local search results.

 If your business is a fitness club, your content should work to establish you as an expert in exercise machines, cardio workouts and strength training.
 Provide tips on how to track your exercise with wearables.
 Present reviews of the latest in fitness apparel.
 Help your customers learn how to modify their fitness regimens as the seasons change.

-Hire a copywriter who is knowledgeable about your industry and who understands how to write content optimized for search.
+Hire a copywriter who is knowledgeable about your industry and who understands how to write content optimized for search using relevant keywords.

 Search engines look for user-generated reviews because they are (hopefully) authentic.
 A review is independent—someone other than you saying how great you are.
 Google’s algorithm places a premium on reviews.
 When a customer gives you five stars and says, “The best vitamin and supplement store,” Google may rank you high when someone searches for nutritionals.